zencart/documentation/content/user/troubleshooting/new_php_debug_logs.md

 without warning.
 Alternatively, perhaps you upgraded your version of Zen Cart, but wound up using some old files.

-Each version of Zen Cart (and each mod) was developed for the version of PHP that was prevalent at the time, and may not be compatible with newer PHP versions.
+Each version of Zen Cart (and each plugin) was developed for the version of PHP that was prevalent at the time, and may not be compatible with newer PHP versions.
 See [mapping of Zen Cart versions to PHP versions](/user/first_steps/server_requirements/#php-version) more information.